haidershah/android-contacts/README.md

 ## Motivation

-To update information on one screen and have it update a different screen by using Room and LiveData.
+To update information on one screen and have those changes propagated to a different screen by using Room and LiveData.